 - Fill a large bowl with ice to use later as an ice bath.
 Place an empty bowl on top of the ice.
 Set aside.

-- In a heavy bottom sauce pan combine milk, heavy cream, and vanilla.
-Cook over medium heat until mixture is steaming and small bubbles start to form around the edge of the pot.
+- In a heavy bottom saucepan combine heavy cream, milk, and vanilla.
+Cook over medium heat until mixture is steaming and small bubbles start to form around the edge of the pot, around 8 minutes.

 - Meanwhile, whisk egg yolks and sugar together in a medium sized mixing bowl.
-Once the milk and cream is steaming, spoon a ladel full of the hot mixture over the eggs and quickly whisk together.
-Repeat process once more.
+Once the milk and cream mixture is steaming, stream a ladle full of the hot mixture over the eggs while quickly whisking.

-- Add egg mixture to the sauce pan, and whisk to combine.
-Continue to cook, stirring contantly, until the ice cream base reaches 180°F on an instant read thermometer.
+- Add the egg mixture back into the saucepan with milk and cream.
+Whisk to combine.
+Continue to cook, stirring constantly, until the ice cream base reaches 180°F on an instant-read thermometer.

 - Place a fine mesh strainer over the empty bowl on top of the ice bath.
-Stain ice cream base.
+Strain ice cream base.
 Chill ice cream base until it has stopped steaming.
-Cover and refrigerate for 4 hours, or up to overnight.
+Cover with plastic wrap and refrigerate for 4 - 8 hours, or up to overnight.
+The temperature should reach 40 - 42°F during this time in the refrigerator.

 - Pour the mixture into an ice cream maker and process for about 20-25 minutes, or according to the manufacturer's directions.

 - The ice cream will be on the soft side but can be eaten right away or put into the freezer to "cure" or harden up for a couple of hours.
-Store in an airtight container in the freezer for up to two weeks.
+Store in an airtight container in the freezer for up to 2 - 3 weeks.